-The work to update the Neighbourhood plan continues and once this it is in place it will be used to help shape development in the area and to determine planning decisions which has been spent as detailed within the annual budget.
+The work to update the Neighbourhood plan continues and once this is in place it will be used to help shape development in the area and to determine planning decisions.

+The Parish Council received a satisfactory report on its 2023/24 accounts and have continue to work to ensure that finances are well managed.
+During the year we moved to internet banking, which has reduced costs and improved efficiency.
+We received a precept amount of £28k for 2024, which has been spent as detailed within the annual budget.
 Plans are progressing to spend allocated S106 money (money that's made available from developers via Wychavon) to improve the playing field in Drakes Broughton.
 A small amount of the money was spent recently to improve the pedestrian entrance from Walcot Lane.
 In Pirton we welcome the grant from our County Councillor to fund a replacement picnic bench for the small playing field.